-SThe World History Subject Test measures your understanding of key developments in global history, your use of basic historical techniques and terminology, and your aptitude for the critical analysis and interpretation of documented events.
-To learn more about SAT Subject Tests, visit the College Board.
+The World History Subject Test assesses your understanding of key developments in global history, your use of basic historical techniques and terminology, and your aptitude for the critical analysis and interpretation of documented events.

-Tests how well you can read and interpret literature.
+The Literature Subject Test Tests aims to see how well you can read and interpret literature.
 Questions focus on issues of theme, argument, tone, etc.

 Math Level 1